-PHAR 4275 - AMBULATORY CLINICAL SKILLS CLERKSHIP (2:0:16 F)
+PHAR 4275 - AMBULATORY CLINICAL SKILLS ROTATION (2:0:16 F)

-On this P3 IPPE clerkship, students will use their content knowledge and communication abilities obtained in the classroom and laboratory to learn and or improve their basic clinical skills provided in the outpatient health care setting.
-This clerkship is designed to enhance the student's understanding of the unique characteristics of patients, communication skills, physical assessment skills and pharmacotherapy management of chronic or acute disease states in the ambulatory care setting to improve the student's necessary abilities to provide direct patient pharmaceutical care and disease management.
+On this P3 IPPE clerkship, students will use their content knowledge and communication abilites obtained in the classroom and laboratory to learn and or improve their basic clinical skills provided in the outpatient health care setting.
+This clerkship is designed to enhance the student's understanding of the unique characteristics of patients, communication skills, physical assessment skills, and pharmacotherapy management of chronic or acute disease states in the ambulatory care setting to improve the student's necessary abilities to provide direct patient pharmaceutical care and disease management.
 Four hours, four mornings each week for 6 weeks.
 Syllabus available.
+Levels: Pharmacy-Doctoral.
+Third year. rotation block assigned by Experiential office.

-PHAR 4276 - INPATIENT CLINICAL SKILLS CLERKSHIP (2:0:16 F)
+PHAR 4276 - INPATIENT CLINICAL SKILLS ROTATION (2:0:16 F)

 As a P3 IPPE clerkship, this course exposes the learner to pharmaceutical care in the inpatient setting, including development of basic clinical skills in the care of inpatients.
 Rotations may be completed in any inpatient care environment.
 Four hours, four mornings each week for 6 weeks.
 Syllabus available.
+Levels: Pharmacy-Doctoral.
+Third year. rotation block assigned by Experiential office.